kritgrover/basic-text-editor/README.md

  - Finding occurrences of a specific string using the search bar on the editor window
  - Saving file to hard drive

+## Working Explained:
+ - Once the Text Editor is launched, the Menu Bar, Search Bar along with the search options and the Editor window will be displayed.

+ - One can just begin typing in to create a new file, just like in Notepad.
+Otherwise, choose the 'Open' option from the File Menu to load a file of supported format, for editing / searching.

+ - Once the file is loaded in, any and all changes can be made directly to the text.
+For searching, use the Search Bar above the editor window to search for a string in the file.
+Choose the Search, Prev and Next buttons to go through the file and search for occurrences of the given string.

+ - Save the file using the 'Save' option from the File Menu and navigate to the directory you want to save the file in, just like in other text editors.

+ - All the changes will be made in the local file.
+Close the Text Editor.

 ## Supported File Types
  - .txt
  - .rtf